KobulovUlugbek/KobulovUlugbek/README.md

 ### Hi there 👋, I'm Ulugbek

+### I'm FrontEnd Developer

+- ❤️ I like to write code
+- 😄 I want to deepen my knowledge of JavaScript, so I'm now learning a lot of JavaScript 🔭

 <!--
 **KobulovUlugbek/KobulovUlugbek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.